filipesilva/fdb/README.md

 ;; => #'user/print-call-arg
 ```

+You can add a repl file (or any clj file really) to `fdbconfig.edn` under `:load` to be loaded at startup, and the functions you define in it will be available for triggers and readers before sync.

-You can query the db with a file called `query.fdb.edn`, or with any prefix.
+You can query the db with a file called `query.fdb.edn`, with any prefix.
 Also works for `query.fdb.md` if query is in a solo `edn` codeblock.
 See [XTDB docs](https://v1-docs.xtdb.com/language-reference/datalog-queries/) for query syntax, and [Learn Datalog Today!](https://www.learndatalogtoday.org) if you want to learn about Datalog from scratch.